jayfinch/traffic-glance/README.md

 # TrafficGlance [![Build Status](https://travis-ci.org/jayfinch/traffic-glance.svg?branch=master)](https://travis-ci.org/jayfinch/traffic-glance)

-* Quickly see traffic conditions without all the clutter
+Quickly see traffic conditions without all the clutter.
+Customize it for yourself, host it how you'd like.

 * Displays incident warnings if available
 * Low barrier to entry:
 	* 100% client-side (HTML/Javascript)
+	* All customization done via a config file
 	* Just upload it to your server
-* Responsive layout
+* Responsive layout works for any device

 ## Getting Started